-Gateway believes students need both technical knowledge and skills and core abilities in order to succeed in a career and in life.
-The following nine core abilities are the general attitudes and skills promoted and assessed by all Gateway programs.
-All Gateway graduates should be able to:
+Gateway's nine core abilities are the general attitudes and skills promoted and assessed by all programs.
+All Gateway graduates will be able to:

-- 1. Act responsibly
+- 1. Act responsibly.

-- 2. Communicate clearly and effectively
+- 2. Communicate clearly and effectively.

-- 3. Demonstrate essential comp. skills
+- 3. Demonstrate essential computer skills.

-- 4. Demonstrate essential math skills
+- 4. Demonstrate essential mathematical skills.

-- 5. Develop job seeking skills
+- 5. Develop job seeking skills.

-- 6. Respect themselves and others as a member of a diverse community
+- Respect themselves and others as members of a diverse community.

-- 7. Think critically and creatively
+- 7. Think critically and creatively.

-- 8. Work cooperatively
+- 8. Work cooperatively.

-- 9. Value learning
+- 9. Value learning.

-- 1. Students must submit an application & \$30 fee. - Students must complete reading (score of 250+ or successful completion of 838-105), writing, and math placement assessments. - 3.
+- 1. Students must submit an application & \$30 fee. - 2.
+Students must complete reading placement assessment. - 3.
 Students must complete a Background Disclosure form and must request and pay for a background check.
 Applicants for all health science programs are subject to a review of their criminal backgrounds.
 Positive background checks may negatively impact your ability to pursue a health career at Gateway Technical College.
-Each case will be individually evaluated based on all available evidence provided to the college. - 4.
-Students must complete a functional ability form verifying they are able to perform physical requirements of the program and must complete all health requirements.
+Each case will be individually evaluated based on all available evidence provided to the college. - Students must complete a functional ability form verifying they are able to perform physical requirements of the program and must complete all health requirements.

+Minimum 3 credits with an average of 2.0 or above.
 For a complete list of Graduation Requirements check the Student Handbook.